appchoose/react-native-braintree-custom-ui/README.md

 An effort to update https://github.com/kraffslol/react-native-braintree-xplat.
 Use Braintree Android SDK V3 & IOS V4, with 3DS 2.

+Required RN 0.60+ for auto linking on iOS.

+TODO :
+- Currency as a parameter

 ## Installation

 Run `yarn install react-native-braintree-custom-ui`